amuchina/SSH-Injector/README.md

-# ♠ SSH-deflorator - OpenSSH Server injector for Windows with RPi pico
+# ♠ SSH-Injector - OpenSSH Server injector for Windows with RPi pico
 ## By amuchina (Giovanni Desio)

 ## Description